blacklanternsecurity/TREVORspray/README.md

     def initialize(self):
         '''
         Get additional arguments from user at runtime
+        NOTE: These can also be passed via environment variables beginning with "TREVOR_":
+            TREVOR_otherthing=asdf
         '''
         while not self.runtimeparams.get('otherthing', ''):
             self.runtimeparams.update({
-                'otherthing': input("What's that other thing?")
+                'otherthing': input("What's that other thing? ")
             })

         return True